Skip to main content

 CLI Integration

-The npx agtos chat command uses this same endpoint under the hood:
+The npx agtos chat command uses this same endpoint under the hood.
+It opens an interactive prompt with session persistence:

 npx agtos chat